Norton Children’s Cancer Institute

 We Treat All Forms of Pediatric Cancer and Blood Disorders

 Whether your child experiences a rare tumor or a blood disorder, if they need a bone marrow transplant or surgery, we provide care that treats the whole child with a focus on limiting any long-term effects.
-No matter your child’s age when diagnosed, we offer age-appropriate care and support to guide them as they grow.
+Our approach to cancer care considers the effect of treatment on the entire body, not just the cancer, and is mindful of potential complications as childhood cancer survivors grow into adulthood.

 Norton Children’s Hospital serves as the primary pediatric teaching facility for the University of Louisville School of Medicine.
-These doctors are professors and active researchers helping to advance medical care in the 21st century through clinical research and education.
+These doctors are professors and active researchers helping to advance medical care through clinical research and education.

 The Norton Children’s Difference